 The different types of wine

 Pinot Noir grapes are notoriously hard to grow, which makes finding a great Pinot Noir something of a victory.
-It’s a medium-bodied red wine that was born in the Burgundy region of France and has flavours of ripe red berries and sweet black cherries.
+It’s a medium-bodied red wine that was born in the Burgundy region of France and has flavors of ripe red berries and sweet black cherries.
 It’s known for its strong, lingering aftertaste and goes well with all types of food.

 Riesling is known for its aromatic grape variety that produces wines with an almost floral, perfumed aroma.
 It’s a white wine that’s sweet and acidic and is used to make dry, semi-sweet, sweet and sparkling white wines.
 Riesling is one of the top white grapes in the world and is Germany’s flagship wine.

 Most Sauvignon Blancs are left as dry white wines, with a few brands preferring to leave a small amount of residual sugar for a richer consistency.
-It’s a crisp and light wine with flavours of citrus like green apple, lime and vanilla.
+It’s a crisp and light wine with flavors of citrus like green apple, lime and vanilla.

 Also known as Shiraz, Syrah is a bold and rich red wine that’s grown throughout the world.
-It offers dark fruit flavours like sweet blueberry and peppery spices and is responsible for some of the most full-bodied wines on the market.
+It offers dark fruit flavors like sweet blueberry and peppery spices and is responsible for some of the most full-bodied wines on the market.
 It’s an almost meaty red wine with plenty of depth and character.

 Zinfandel — sometimes called Primitivo — is a sweet or semi-sweet red wine with a slightly higher alcohol content.
 It’s the only type of grape thought to be indigenous to America and is grown exclusively in California.
-It’s a bold, fruit-forward red that’s commonly aged in American oak to bring out its earthy flavours.
+It’s a bold, fruit-forward red that’s commonly aged in American oak to bring out its earthy flavors.
 It can also be made into a rose wine called White Zinfandel.

 Those listed above are the most common varieties of wine, but there are plenty more types and varieties of wine to be discovered.